GilgameshxZero/pharos-service/readme.md

 * Sides: one or two-sided
 * Color: black/white or color
-* Copies: number of copies of PDF
+* Copies: number of copies

 ## File organization